Fast Simulation of Size-Constrained Multitype Bienaym\'e-Galton-Watson Forests and Applications: Law of the number of individuals by types of a MBGW forest

-For simplicity, we use $n_i>0$ for $i\in [d]$ in the following.
-Let us give a hint on how to derive the law of the population by types for a 2-type GW forest, having $r_i<n_i$ type $i$ roots, for every $i$.
-Recall the hypothesis \hyperref[descriptionCMGIndependence]{\bo{H1}} about the independence in the components of $\nu_i$ of Theorem \ref{teoLawOfTheTotalPopulationByTypes}.
-Recalling the definition of $(X^{i,j},i,j\in [d])$ of Subsection \ref{subsubsectionCMGWResultsIntro}, from Theorem \ref{teoChaumontTotalPopulationByTypesandParents}, summing over all the possible values of $(k_{i,j})$ we have We perform each summation in \emph{columns}, obtaining three terms of the form \begin{lesn} \sum_{i=0}^{n_1-r_1}k_{i_1,1}\proba{X_{n_1}^{1,1}=n_1-r_1-i}\proba{X_{n_2}^{2,1}=i} \sum_{j=0}^{n_2-r_2}k_{i_2,2}\proba{X_{n_1}^{1,2}=j}\proba{X_{n_2}^{2,2}=n_2-r_2-j}, \end{lesn}where $k_{i_1,1}$ can be $r_1$ or $i$, and $k_{i_2,2}$ can be $r_2$ or $j$.
-Hence, in order to perform the summation for any dimension, we need to expand the determinant $\det(-k_{i,j})$, perform the summation in columns, and divide in cases: either a constant or a variable multiply the above probabilities.
-Note that, in the first case the summation is only a convolution.
-Is precisely the second case why we need Hypotheses \hyperref[descriptionCMGConvolution]{\bo{H2}}.
-First, we describe explicitly $det(-k_{ij})$.
+Let us give a hint on how to derive the law of the population by types for a 2-type BGW forest, having root-type $\bo{r}$ and individuals-type $\bo{n}$.
+Recall the hypothesis \hyperref[descriptionCMGIndependence]{\bo{H1}} about the independence in the components of $\mu_i$ of Theorem \ref{teoLawOfTheTotalPopulationByTypes}.
+Recalling the definition of $(X^{i,j},i,j\in [d])$ in Equation \eqref{eqnDefinitionLawOfXToi}, from Theorem \ref{teoChaumontTotalPopulationByTypesandParents}, summing over all the possible values of $\bb k$ we have We perform each summation in \emph{columns}, obtaining three terms of the form where $k_{\ell_1,1}\in \{r_1,i\}$ and $k_{\ell_2,2}\in \{r_2,j\}$.
+Each of the above sums can be written as convolutions, either multiplied by a constant or a random variable (depending on the value of $k_{i_j,j}$).
+Is precisely the second case where we use Hypotheses \hyperref[descriptionCMGConvolution]{\bo{H2}}.
+First, we describe explicitly $det(-\bb k)$.